carlemil/jpong_android/README.md

 2. Stop using the logo from the res folder and fetch the logo from the server, http://jaywaypongserver.herokuapp.com/jay.png or use any other picture loded from internet (http://placekitten.com/200/302)

-3. Remove all boilerplate code and use annotations to inject stuff.

-4. Implement a chat page in the client.
-More info on the chat feature of the server can be found in the server READ.ME